Quasimodo (Hunchback of Notre Dame)

 1999 Version (Parody)

 Patrick Timsit played Quasimodo in the 1999 parody film called "Quasimodo d'El Paris".
-It was direct by himself.
+It was direct by Timsit himself.

-In this version, Quasimodo is born to rich parents but they deem him unlucky and try to abandoned him and when little Quasimodo finds his way back home they trade him for a cuter cuban girl that they rename Agnes (formerly Esmeralda).
+In this version, Quasimodo is born to rich parents but they deem him unlucky and try to abandoned him and when little Quasimodo finds his way back home they trade him for a cuter cuban girl that they rename Agnes (formerly Esmeralda.)

 Quasimodo is very, very childlike and he just wants to have fun.
-He plays little game and times himself, he plays video games, and enjoy swinging on the ropes that ring the bells.
+He plays little games and times himself often with a stopwatch, he plays video games, and enjoys swinging on the ropes that ring the bells.
 He also very naïve when asks what he wanted more than anything he just want a sports bag instead of being handsome.

 Josh Brolin is rumored to play Quasimodo in an upcoming version of The Hunchback of Notre Dame directed by Zhang Yimou and Brolin is to produce the film (or somehow attracted to the project).

 Brolin has played a deformed character once before in Jonah Hex, but who knows if this makes him the best actor to play the part.
 If nothing else this adaption will be yet another vehicle for the actor playing Quasimodo and not for the original premise which centers on Esmeralda and Frollo more than Quasimodo.

 Given that this project was announced in 2011 and all we know about it is Brolin's involvement, the director and script I'm not sure of the likelihood of this getting made.
 But who knows maybe Broilin will get this movie made and prove me wrong.